lucasW289/lineOA-MultiStaffQueue/README.md

 # LINE Queue Booking System

 ## Project Overview
 This project implements a **queue booking system** using the **LINE Official Account (OA)**.
 The system allows users to book a queue, and admins can manage and monitor the queue through the LINE Rich Menu interface.
 It is connected to a backend powered by **Node.js/Express** and uses **MongoDB** for data storage.
+Store Queue for all days.
+Booking and Manage queue of only **Today**.

 ## Features
 - **User Side**:
   - Book a queue via LINE chat.
-  - Receive updates and notifications about queue status.
+  - View Queue
+  - Cancel Queue
+  - With Background checks

 - **Admin Side**:
-  - Secure admin login with passcode verification.
+   admin login with passcode verification.
   - Manage queues (e.g., mark a queue as "in progress" or "served").
   - Assign staff members to specific queues.
   - Real-time updates to the queue status through LINE Flex Messages.